 Role & Team

-I worked as a Senior Art Director, responsible for game art, visual design, and event-related visuals across in-game experiences and player-facing moments.
-I collaborated closely with the art lead and cross-functional partners to ensure visual alignment with gameplay, product goals, and live events.
+Senior Art Director, responsible for game art, visual design, and event visuals across in-game experiences and player-facing moments.
+I worked closely with the art lead and cross-functional partners to keep the visual direction aligned with gameplay mechanics, product goals, and live event activations.

 Project Goal